jerolba/jfleet/jfleet-samples/README.md

 The most completed one is the [Citi Bike NYC](https://github.com/jerolba/jfleet/tree/master/jfleet-samples/src/main/java/org/jfleet/citibikenyc) with different techniques (MySQL Load Data, Batch JDBC or JPA with Hibernate), or persisted entity as a _flat_ POJO vs with embedded fields.

+All examples load information from files, but JFleet is not a file loader.

 Citi Bike NYC
 ------